 With roots in Alaska, Shannon began her career in the Alaska State Legislature.
 At the State Legislature, she served the Senate Leadership, including the Senate President, Senate Majority Leader and Rules Committee.
 Shannon administered the Senate operating budget and provided analysis for legislative proposals and budget analysis.
 In her later role at the Senate Committee of World Trade/State and Federal Relations, Shannon developed trade proposals and coordinated with Alaska’s Congressional delegation.

 Shannon holds degrees in Master of Business Administration from Vanderbilt University and a Bachelor of Business from the University of Alaska.
-She also holds a professional certificate of Strategic Decision and Risk Management from Stanford University and Project Management Professional (PMP) from the Project Management Institute.
+She also holds professional certificates of Strategic Decision and Risk Management from Stanford University and Project Management Professional (PMP) from the Project Management Institute.

 General Manager, Human Resources

 As the General Manager of Human Resources, Teresa leads the HR and training functions, driving an industry leading human capital strategy for Marine Well Containment Company (MWCC).
 She is a vital partner in maintaining a culture of continuous improvement, organizational effectiveness, operational excellence and effective communications among MWCC staff.
 In addition to her daily responsibilities, Teresa serves on the Response Leadership Team providing human resources oversight in the event MWCC is activated to respond to a well control event.